far718/git-practice/README.md

 A remote repo is one hosted somewhere other than our local machine.
 We can add `git remote add`, and setup *tracking branches* to track differences between our local and remote repositories.

-We push changes from our local machine with `git push`, and fetch from them with `git fetch`.
+We push changes from our local machine to remotes with `git push`, and fetch from remotes to local machine with `git fetch`.
 We can also fetch and merge in one set with `git pull`